fgnussbaum/cgmodsel/README.md

 2. Open a terminal and navigate to the chosen directory using cd.
 3. Install the `cgmodsel` package locally by typing `pip install .`

-You can also use the code without using pip install.
-For a quick start please execute the file quick_cgmod.py from the main folder.
+You can also use the code without doing the third step.
+For a quick start please execute the file `quick_cgmod.py` from the main folder.

 ### Contact ###